Crunch-io/scrunch/docs/order.md

 ### Deleting existing Groups

-The `delete` method in `Group` objects takes care of deleting the group from the hierarchical order structure.
+The `delete` method in `Group` objects takes care of deleting the group from the **Hierarchical Order** structure.
 Before doing so, it first migrates any existing element to the **root** group.

 This method has no arguments.
 Trying to `delete` the **root** group